gneely74/sign_maker_openscad/WARP.md

 - Higher `$fn` values create smoother holes but slower rendering
 - Complex fonts may increase render time
 - Keep hole counts reasonable for faster previews
-- `minkowski()` operation for base can be slow; use F5 preview for faster iterations

 ## File Organization